Holy Spirit and St. Edward Catholic Church

 Part of the Catholic Church - you can find other Catholic Churches, Catholic Schools or Religious Orders/Houses and Chaplaincies nearby above.
 Or you can use the Find a Church Near Me box above to search for a Church, School etc.

-Served From: Our Lady Queen of Martyrs and St Joseph - Wool, Wareham, Lulworth
+Served From: Our Lady Queen of Martyrs and St Joseph - Wool, Wareham and Lulworth

 Useful Definitions of the Structures in the Catholic Church